deeptools/HiCExplorer/docs/content/tools/hicFindTADs.rst

  * everything between 2 consecutive boundaries is a TAD

 For the computation of the p-values, the distribution of the z-scores at the 'diamond' above the local minimum is compared with the distribution of z-scores that are `min_depth` downstream using the Wilcoxon rank-sum test.
-Simarlty, the distribution of z-scores is computed with the z-scores `min_dep` upstream of the local mininum.
+Similarly, the distribution of z-scores is computed with the z-scores `min_depth` upstream of the local minimum.
 The smallest of the two p-values is assigned to the local minimum.

 If `min_depth` is not given, this is computed as bin size * 30 (if the bins are smaller than 1000), as bin size * 10 if the bins are between 1000 and 20.000 and as bin size * 5 if the bin size is bigger than 20.000.

-If `min_depth` is not given, this is computed as bin size * 60 (if the bins are smaller than 1000), as bin size * 40 if the bins are between 1000 and 20.000 and as bin size * 10 if the bin size is bigger than 20.000.
+If `max_depth` is not given, this is computed as bin size * 60 (if the bins are smaller than 1000), as bin size * 40 if the bins are between 1000 and 20.000 and as bin size * 10 if the bin size is bigger than 20.000.